-As you plan your Labor Day celebration and send out your Labor Day invitations, consider what you, really know about labor day history.
+As you plan your Labor Day celebration and send out your Labor Day party invitations, consider what you really know about labor day history.
 Most Americans have forgotten that the roots of the holiday are in unionism.
-What now is celebrated with picnics and sleeping in Monday morning, started out as a celebration of all the hard working laborers and gave way to the fight for fair wages and all the basic employee rights we enjoy today.
-Here’s are some interesting facts to throw out at your labor day party this year.
+What now is celebrated with picnics and sleeping in Monday morning started out as a celebration of all the hard working laborers and gave way to the fight for fair wages and all the basic employee rights we enjoy today.
+Here’s a little labor day trivia to throw out at your party this year.

 Labor Day History and Trivia

 - Peter McGuire is considered the Father of the Labor Day holiday.
 An Irish-American cabinet maker and pioneer unionist proposed a day dedicated to all who labor at a meeting of the Central Labor Union on May 18,1882 where he stated, “Let us have, a festive day during which a parade through the streets of the city would permit public tribute to American Industry.”
 He is described as a red-headed, fiery, eloquent leader of the Brotherhood of Carpenters and Joiners.

 - In September 1883, New York workers staged a parade up Broadway to Union Square.
 Few, if any, workers got the day off.
 Most were warned against marching in the parade with the threat of getting fired.
 Despite the warning, more than 10,000 workers showed up for the march.
 Led by mounted police, bricklayers in white aprons paraded with a band playing “Killarney.”
 The marchers passed a reviewing stand crowded with Knights of Labor: a holiday was born.
 McGuire’s holiday moved across the country as slowly as did recognition of the rights of the working man.